mbishram/wordpress-demo/web/app/themes/wordpress-demo/README.md

 ```dotenv
 APP_URL="${DDEV_PRIMARY_URL}"
 ```
-This will configuration needed for Vite dev server to fix CORS issue.
+This configuration is needed to fix CORS error that happend in development environment.
 For more details, see [Laravel Vite on CORS section](https://laravel.com/docs/12.x/vite#cors).

 On the first run, build the project using the command below.
 ```shell